 - You can find Taverna Brillo around the corner of Riche.
 It’s Riche’s sister restaurant, though a little bit more low-key but still trendy.
 The pizza here is the best and the vibes are great in the whole restaurant.
 Definitely try their caviar pizza!
 Their menu could probably best be described as Italian with a Scandinavian twist.
 Taverna Brillo also serves breakfast and lunch.

 - We talked about Mälarpaviljongen before in this article, but it’s one of the places we highly recommend during your Lesbian Stockholm trip.
 This floating restaurant is a paradise and the perfect spot to have a drink and food.
 It’s a gay-owned restaurant.

 - TAK is a restaurant that serves Scandinavian and Japanese infused foods.
 Enjoy unique flavors at TAK while enjoying a beautiful view of Stockholm.
-If you like cocktails, make sure to try one of their signature cocktails.
+If you like drinks, make sure to try one of their signature drinks.

 Lesbian Stockholm Map

 Enjoy all the amazing things Stockholm has to offer!
 Let us know if you have any questions.
 You can also head to Stockholm LGBT for more information about Stockholm.